The Tyranny of Metricsby Jerry Z. Muller

 In twenty-one chapters that are both provocative and profound, Harari builds on the ideas explored in his previous books, untangling political, technological, social, and existential issues and offering advice on how to prepare for a very different future from the world we now live in: how can we retain freedom of choice when Big Data is watching us?
 What will the future workforce look like, and how should we ready ourselves for it?
 How should we deal with the threat of terrorism?
 Why is liberal democracy in crisis?

 I loved this book almost as much as his previous two.
-While it feels a little less polished, more a collection of 21 essays than a book, it is nevertheless as eye opening and recommendable as Sapiens and Home Deus. (★★★★)
+While it feels a little less polished, more a collection of 21 essays than a book, it is nevertheless as eye opening and recommendable as Sapiens and Home Deus.

 Started: Nov 03 2018 Finished: Nov 18 2018

-Voter Information Pamphlet & Sample Ballot: November 2018
+Voter Information Pamphlet & Sample Ballot: November 2018by City and County of San Francisco (2018)

-My review: There is no greater right than the right to vote.
+There is no greater right than the right to vote.
 America's democracy thrives when every eligible voter participates and does her/his due diligence to come prepared.
 The San Francisco Department of Elections prepares a Voter Information Pamphlet before each election, which is sent to all registered voters.
-This guide includes a sample ballot, information about voting in San Francisco, and information about local candidates and ballot measures for the November 2018 elections. (★★★★)
+This guide includes a sample ballot, information about voting in San Francisco, and information about local candidates and ballot measures for the November 2018 elections.

 Started: Oct 20 2018 Finished: Oct 20 2018

-Guns, Germs, and Steel: The Fates of Human Societies
+Guns, Germs, and Steel: The Fates of Human Societiesby Jared Diamond (2005)

-My review: A very interesting book that I strongly recommend for everyone.
+A very interesting book that I strongly recommend for everyone.
 It is the global account of the rise of civilization that is also a stunning refutation of ideas of human development based on race.

 The author convincingly argues that geographical and environmental factors shaped the modern world.
 Societies that had a head start in food production advanced beyond the hunter-gatherer stage, and then developed writing, technology, government, and organized religion, as well as nasty germs and potent weapons of war, and adventured on sea and land to conquer and decimate preliterate cultures.
-A major advance in our understanding of human societies, Guns, Germs, and Steel chronicles the way that the modern world came to be and stunningly dismantles racially based theories of human history. (★★★★)
+A major advance in our understanding of human societies, Guns, Germs, and Steel chronicles the way that the modern world came to be and stunningly dismantles racially based theories of human history.

 Started: Jul 27 2018 Finished: Aug 29 2018

-My review: Despite the fact that parts of the book may have been "ghostwritten" by the co-author, despite the fact that, at times, I felt like a narrative was being pushed a little bit too hard on the real event, I am grateful to have read this story.
+Despite the fact that parts of the book may have been "ghostwritten" by the co-author, despite the fact that, at times, I felt like a narrative was being pushed a little bit too hard on the real event, I am grateful to have read this story.
 It does offer some insight on what turns ordinary devoted men into terrorists, and what happens to their innocent families.

 This book is a behind the scenes life of an American boy raised by his terrorist father, the man who planned the 1993 World Trade Center bombing.
 Zak Ebrahim was only seven years old when, on November 5th, 1990, his father El-Sayyid Nosair shot and killed the leader of the Jewish Defense League.
 While in prison, Nosair helped plan the bombing of the World Trade Center in 1993.
 In one of his infamous video messages, Osama Bin Laden urged the world to "Remember El-Sayyid Nosair".